The Healthy Kitchen Shop Product Reviews

 Experts will tell you that a food processor can certainly do a decent job of pureeing fruits and many other foods.
 However, whether you’ll be happy with the results depends on your expectations.
 It works fine to liquefy some foods such as tomatoes for pasta sauce or fruits for making fruit leather in your dehydrator.
 When you use it to process liquids, there is a limit because the bowl is not a sealed container.
 (For more detail about that see Size and Capacity below.)
 However, if want to crush ice for smoothies, or if you’re after a very silky, smooth-as-velvet texture in processed fruits and veggies, then you will probably be happier with a blender instead.

-As you can see, the locking system isn’t all that difficult.
-It’s a safety feature, and a little extra trouble is certainly worth it to save your fingers from those razor sharp blades.
-However, these instructions are not in the accompanying product manual, so it’s no wonder so many people get frustrated with it.
+The locking system is a safety feature, and a little extra trouble is certainly worth it to save your fingers from those razor sharp blades.
+However, the accompanying product manual does not give clear instructions, so it’s no wonder so many people get frustrated with it.

 Dimensions of the assembled unit are 7.50″ x 9.75″ x 15.75″.
 The feed chute is located at the back of the work bowl, so consider that before you buy.
 If you have an open island, great.
 Otherwise, your countertop needs to be deep enough that cabinets above it won’t interfere.